Predestination

 Fruits

 A proper understanding of predestination is absolutely necessary for growth in the spiritual life, particularly passive purification.
 First, it remedies the false idea that we are the cause of our own salvation.
-As previously stated: salvation is entirely caused by God’s will, and sin is entirely caused by our own fallible wills.
+As previously stated: salvation is entirely caused by God’s love, and sin is entirely caused by our own malice.
 “Destruction is thy own, O Israel; thy only help is in Me” (Hosea 13:9).
 This paradoxical reality ought to plant deep roots of humility.
 How can we hate our neighbor when they fail, knowing that we ourselves are completely dependent upon God’s grace to preserve us from evil?
 Who could hate sinners knowing that any one of them could become a living saint after one confession?

 But it also should give us a horror of sin and a strong motivation to be holy.
 One who understands that they need to become a saint in this life will accept the help God gives them.
 Conversely, if one believes God’s mercy is a “get out of Hell free” card, they will act like it, and make certain their own damnation in doing so.
 “Not everyone who says ‘Lord, Lord’ shall enter the kingdom of Heaven” (Matt 7:21-23).
 It instills in us a healthy desire to “work out our salvation with fear and trembling” (Phil.
 2:12).